Faculty Student Summer Research Program

 - May be student-initiated

-- Each faculty participant on a ten-week program will receive a stipend of $2,000; $1,600 for the eight-week program; $1,000 for the five-week program.
+- Faculty may submit as many as two proposals.
+Proposals may include up to two student collaborators.
+In exceptional cases, faculty may request more than two students, but the project rationale should clearly articulate the necessity for more students and the role each student will play in the project.
+Each faculty participant on a ten-week program will receive a stipend of $2,000; $1,600 for the eight-week program; $1,000 for the five-week program.
+Faculty supervising two projects will receive one stipend—that corresponding to the longest period of participation in the program.
 Depending on the level of external funding for a given project, faculty may receive a portion of the stipend or none at all.

-- Each student participant on a ten-week program will be paid $2,500; $2,000 for the eight-week program; $1,250 for the five-week program.
-All students will receive free room and board on Skidmore's campus for the duration of the program.
+- Students are permitted to submit only one proposal for 10-week or 8-week sessions.
+They may apply for back-to-back 5-week sessions (one first session and one second session) provided they have a different faculty sponsor for each.
+These 5-week proposals will be considered independent of one another.
+Each student participant on a ten-week program will be paid $2,500; $2,000 for the eight-week program; $1,250 for the five-week program.
+All students will receive free room and board on Skidmore's campus for the period of the grant.
 Because the program emphasizes the sharing of ideas and experiences, students are strongly urged to live on campus.
-In exceptional circumstances, students may be granted permission by the Faculty Development Committee (FDC) and/or the Associate Dean of the Faculty to live off campus (in such cases the students will have to provide for their own housing).
+In exceptional circumstances, students may be granted permission by the FDC and/or the Associate Dean of the Faculty to live off campus (in such cases the students will have to provide for their own housing and no additional living stipend will be offered).
 Whether living on or off campus, students are expected to participate in all Faculty/Student Research group activities.